ljpernic/finalblog/content/posts/2020-05-21---New-Orleans-is-Doomed-Ask-Me-How.md

 So if it seems like I write a lot about the end of the world, it's only because I fear New Orleans won't exist in 100 years, and I'm preparing myself for the inevitable.

-But even I have to admit: it'll be one hell of a party before this boat sinks.
+But even I have to admit: it'll be one hell of a party before it goes.